-In the survey, participants were presented with a Mental Disorder descriptions included in the DSM5 Classification and were asked if they had experience or interest in the disorder.
-If they answered 'No' the survey instrument moved to the next disorder.
-If they answered 'Yes' then the survey presented the list of 15 Spiritual Interventions and asked the participant to rate these as 'Suitable', 'Unsuitable' or 'Unsure' for that particular disorder classification.
-The total number of times 'Suitable' was selected was then divided by the total number of times.
-'Unsuitable' was selected to give the Suitability Ratio.
+Later in the survey, participants were presented with a Mental Disorder in accordance with DSM5 Classification and asked if they had experience or interest in the disorder.
+If they answered 'No' the survey instrument moved to the If they answered 'Yes' then the next disorder. survey presented the list of 15 Spiritual Interventions and asked the participant to rate these as 'Suitable', 'Unsuitable' or 'Unsure' for that particular disorder classification.
+The total number of times 'Suitable' was selected was then divided by the total number of times 'Unsuitable' was selected to give the Suitability Ratio.
 These results are presented on Figure 7 and in Table 3